ATOMScience-org/AMPL/README.md

 ### Hyperparameter optimization
 Hyperparameter optimization for AMPL model fitting is available to run on SLURM clusters or with [HyperOpt](https://hyperopt.github.io/hyperopt/) (Bayesian Optimization).
 To run Bayesian Optimization, the following steps can be followed.

+1. Install HyperOpt with `pip install hyperopt`
-1. Pre-split your dataset with computed_descriptors if you want to use Mordred/MOE/RDKit descriptors.
+2. Pre-split your dataset with computed_descriptors if you want to use Mordred/MOE/RDKit descriptors.
-2. In the config JSON file, set the following parameters.
+3. In the config JSON file, set the following parameters.

    - "hyperparam": "True"
    - "search_type": "hyperopt"